AaronConstant/Podcast-ADC-BE/README.md

 The Podcast-ADC Backend is the core server component that powers the Podcast-ADC project.
 It handles tasks such as:

 - Processing requests from the front end.
-- Integrating with third-party APIs like Gemini and ElevenLabs.
+- Integrating with third-party APIs like Gemini and Google TTS.
 - Managing data flow between the front end and external services.

 ## Features